+'''

 .RP [arg1] [arg2]

+'''

 These arguments allow the user to control resetting of reference numbering and page skipping.
 The first argument with a value of 0 indicates that the reference counter is to be reset; this is the default.
 A value of 1 indicates that the counter will not be reset.
-In the second argument, a value of 0 causes a following .SK; a value of 1 does not cause an .SK. .RP need not be used unless you want to produce reference pages elsewhere in the document.
+In the second argument, a value of 0 causes a following .SK (see "Skipping Pages" later in this chapter); a value of 1 does not cause an .SK. .RP need not be used unless you want to produce reference pages elsewhere in the document.

-4.11 Miscellaneous Features
+Miscellaneous Features